emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Next steps

 You have now mastered the basics of operating Terraform.
-After defining your desired infrastructure state according to best practices, you created it using Terraform, and destroyed only the resources you created.
+After defining your desired infrastructure state according to best practices, you created the infrastructure using Terraform.
+You then removed the infrastructure by destroying only the resources you created.

-Now, take a look at the [Terraform Registry](https://registry.terraform.io/) to learn about other parts of Terraform.
+Now, take a look at the [Terraform Registry](https://registry.terraform.io/) to learn about more Terraform's capabilities.